tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

 **Presenter**: Tod Nestor | August 2025
 **Duration**: 50 minutes (40 min presentation + 10 min Q&A)

 **Notes**: Welcome everyone.
 Today we'll explore a PoC experiment investigating whether modern Vision Transformers can replace LayoutLM for the Information Extraction component within the Streamlining of Substantiations - Work Related Expense (SSD-WRE) claims pipeline.
 This is critical for automating the processing of receipts, invoices, and other expense documentation.
+Tax payers submit scanned documents to support the WRE tax deductions they have claimed, and taxation audit officers review these submissions.
+Our goal is to automate the extraction of key fields from these documents to improve accuracy and efficiency.

 ---